-Describe a research topic, theme, or question in your own words.
-The tool uses AI to find the most relevant THUAS publications and, through them, the researchers working in that area.
+Search by research topic, theme, or a researcher's name.
+The tool uses AI to find the most relevant THUAS publications and the people behind them, and it tolerates small typos in names.

 Interactive research landscape — Domain → Field → Subfield → Topic → Publication → Researcher